pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

 on TOSCA standards `V1.0 CSD 03 <http://docs.oasis-open.org/tosca/tosca-nfv/
 v1.0/tosca-nfv-v1.0.html>`_.

-The behavioural and deployment information of a VNF in Apmec is defined in a template known as VNF Descriptor (MEAD).
+The behavioural and deployment information of a MEA in Apmec is defined in a template known as MEA Descriptor (MEAD).
 The template is based on TOSCA standards and is written in YAML.
-It is on-boarded in a VNF catalog.
+It is on-boarded in a MEA catalog.

 Each MEAD template will have below fields: